fero46/fero46/README.md

 ### Hi there, I'm Ferhat Ziba! 👋

-I'm a senior software developer and the proud owner of a software development shop.
+I'm a senior software developer.
 My passion lies in crafting innovative solutions with the power of code.
 With a rich professional history, I've had the privilege of working with prominent tech giants in Germany, including Xing, as well as contributing to projects for DLR (earth observation), Statistische Bundesamt, VW, Deutsche Telekom, and more.

 🔭 At the moment, I'm immersed in the world of eCommerce and Blockchain, where I'm engaged in some truly exciting work.